MitchellGay/MLB-Pitch-Data-Insights/README.md

 For this project I used a csv file, an API, and BeautifulSoup to collect a large amount of data based around statistics for MLB pitchers.

-I then used this data to help me understand how the spin rate of different correlated with that pitchers win rates and strikeout rates.
+I then used this data to help me understand how the spin rate of different pitchers correlated with that pitchers win rates and strikeout rates.

 ## Features